featbit/featbit/modules/front-end/README.md

 When you put http://localhost:8080 in your browser, by default, the UI will redirect to the language defined by **accept-language** of the request headers, you can manually switch the language with the language switcher in the UI.

-As **ng serve** only support one single locale, during development, the locale-switcher compoent doesn't.
+As **ng serve** only support one single locale, during development, the locale-switcher compoent doesn't work.
 If you want to check different language, run the app with one of the following
 ```
 npm run start:en // English, available at localhost:4200